- David Yates

 Also causing mayhem are teenage hormones.
 The young wizards and witches officially leave their childhoods behind and dive into adolescence.
-Bright witch Hermione (Emily Watson) realizes she loves the clueless Ron (Rupert Grint), while Ron finds himself “snogging” with a tart named Lavender Brown (Jessie Cave).
+Bright witch Hermione (Emily Watson) realizes she loves the clueless Ron (Rupert Grint), while Ron finds himself “snogging” with a classmate named Lavender Brown (Jessie Cave).
 Harry notices that Ron’s sister Ginny (Bonnie Wright) has blossomed into a beautiful young woman, but she’s too busy locking lips with other boys to notice him back.
 Despite these teen love story turns of the heart, they’re involving and play out in a most rewarding manner, inducing plenty of awkward laughs and heartwarming sentiments.

-Writer Steve Kloves, whose talent comprised the screenplays for films 1-4, returns to the series after a brief break off The Order of the Phoenix, and brings back his depth and understanding of these characters.
-His lack of presence was apparent and missed on the last film, so luckily he’s written the next two films encompassing The Deathly Hallows.
-With any luck, we can expect the type of seriousness displayed here to continue on into the two-part finale (coming in 2010 and 2011).
+Writer Steve Kloves, whose talent composed the screenplays for the first four outings, returns to the series after a brief break off The Order of the Phoenix, and he brings back his depth and understanding of these characters.
+His lack of presence was apparent and missed in the last film, so luckily, he’s written the next two films encompassing The Deathly Hallows.
+With any luck, we can expect the type of seriousness displayed here to continue into the two-part finale (coming in 2010 and 2011).
 Likewise, filmmaker David Yates will be back in his director’s chair, finishing out Rowling’s stories on film.

 Though Yates has improved some after his rather amateurish and disappointing work on The Order of the Phoenix, his visual approach here is more about color filters and saturations than creating a consistent directorial voice.
 What might be misinterpreted as personal style feels more like an appropriate-if-inconsistent construction of mood.
-All those gloomy colors and soft lighting effects do create atmosphere however—thick with the tangible essence of Rowling’s world.
+All those gloomy colors and soft lighting effects do create atmosphere, however—thick with the tangible essence of Rowling’s world.
 But they’re rendered mostly through computer effects.
-Characters disappear into poofs of smoke and memories have an artificial haze, whereas Alfonso Cuarón managed a sense of bewilderment in The Prisoner of Azkaban, certainly the best effort in this franchise, through fluid camerawork and pace to match.
+Characters disappear into poofs of smoke, and memories have an artificial haze, whereas Alfonso Cuarón managed a sense of bewilderment in The Prisoner of Azkaban, certainly the best effort in this franchise, through fluid camerawork and a pace to match.